jakearchibald/jakearchibald.com/static-build/posts/2023/07/against-self-closing-tags-in-html/index.md

 I think it's a confusing relic from a time past, and I don't think tools like Prettier should be pushing it.
 To make my case, I'll respond to counter-arguments that came up in [a Twitter thread](https://twitter.com/jaffathecake/status/1676843832284004353).

-## "Self-closing tags make it easier to read, and helpful for newcomers!
+## "Self-closing tags make it easier to read, and are helpful for newcomers!
 You don't need to remember which tags are self-closing."

 Outside of foreign content, elements that self-close will always self-close.
 All other elements, won't.